By Zach Sanzone

 “Big?
 That’s not you, right?”

 Tears were now forming in Big’s eyes and he stared at his grandson quietly.

 “Answer me, please.
-Tell me that the Sergeant David Fitzgerald who led a group of men into My Lai and killed innocent people isn’t you!
+Tell me that the Sergeant Willie Fitzgerald who led a group of men into My Lai and killed innocent people isn’t you!
 Tell me it’s not you!”

 “Hugh,” Big said sobbing.
 “I can’t—”

 “Big, just tell me it’s not you”—his voice began to crack—“and it’ll be the end of it.
 Just tell me it’s not you.”

 Big looked down, tears dripping onto the newspaper.

 Hugh pulled his phone out and pulled up the photo David had sent him the night before as he stepped closer to Big.

 “Tell me that’s not you, Big!
 Tell me it’s some other tall guy who smiles like you that was there.
 Please!
 Just say it’s not you!”